arh-eu/gds-cpp-messages/README.md

 ### Handling the reply

-The message the GDS sends you is received by the GDSInterface, which will invoke the `on_message(..)` callback function (if) you have specified (it) at the initalization.
+The message the GDS sends you is received by the GDSInterface, which will invoke the `on_message(..)` callback function (if) you have specified (it) at the initialization.

 However, you want to have different logic based on the message type you received.
 This is done by checking the `dataType` field in the message.